-During the earliest years of the Church, the Eucharistic Prayer began to be developed and enhanced.
+During the earliest years of the Church, the Eucharistic Prayers began to be developed and enhanced.
 Explicit Christological points were included, and other enhancing elements were added, such as the invocation of the saints, thanksgiving, and intercessions were included.

 By the 4th Century, the Eucharistic Prayer began to take on a fixed form which may have differed a bit according to different geographical regions.
-Unlike the Eastern part of the Church, in the Western Church, until this present Century there was only one Eucharistic Prayer called the Roman Canon.
+In the Western or Roman Rites (unlike the Eastern rites of the Church) there was only one Eucharistic Prayer called the Roman Canon.
 Although its preface might vary, the rest of the Canon was fixed in a form, which dates to Pope Gregory the Great (590-604).
 It has remained essentially unchanged since that time.

-After the Second Vatican Council, alternative Eucharistic prayers were composed that could be used alongside the Roman Canon, which was now renamed Eucharistic Prayer I. Altogether, four such prayers were issued for use in this country by 1968.
+After the Second Vatican Council, alternative Eucharistic prayers were composed that could be used alongside the Roman Canon, which was renamed Eucharistic Prayer I. Altogether, four such prayers were issued for use in this country by 1968.
 Still later, in 1975, two Eucharistic Prayers for reconciliation were issued, and in the 1980s, another as well.

 Pastoral Implications-The Eucharistic Prayer is the center and high point of the whole celebration.
 The celebration is a celebration of the Church and consequently of all gathered for the Mass.
 It is wrong to think of the canon as the "priest's prayer."
 For, even though it is recited by the priest alone, the verb tense is third person, plural, "we."
-However, it must not be forgotten that the Church prays together as one people hierarchically assembled.
-Hence, the priest alone may proclaim this prayer for, acting in the person of Christ, the head of the body (Christ acting through the priest) speaks for the members of the body (the faithful).
+However, it must not be forgotten that the Church prays together as one people but hierarchically assembled.
+Hence, the priest alone may proclaim this prayer for, acting in the person of Christ who is the head of the body, the priest speaks for the members of the body (the faithful).
 In the end, all the faithful proclaim their praise and assent by singing or saying, "Amen!"